Automattic/vip-workflow-plugin/README.md

 The plugin doesn't expect any specific configuration, so your first step is to set up statuses that reflect your workflow.
 You may notice that the steps are listed in a linear order.
 The plugin assumes a linear workflow where content is moving from creation to publish.

 The plugin also sends notifications when a post's status changes.
 By default, email notifications are turned on for the blog admin.
 Additional email recipients can be configured.
-You can also set up webhook notifications under settings.
+You can also set up webhook notifications under Admin -> VIP Workflow -> Settings.

+You can also specify which types of content use custom statuses.
+If a post does not use custom statuses, it will use the standard WordPress publishing flow.

 ### Publish Guard